 Why it matters

-- Charlie Kirk's assassination has ignited a wave of faith-based gatherings among young Americans, reflecting a search for meaning in a turbulent cultural landscape.
+• Charlie Kirk's assassination has ignited a surge of faith-based gatherings among young Americans, reflecting a desire for spiritual connection.

 What’s next

-- Vigils and prayer services are planned nationwide to honor Kirk's legacy and promote discussions on faith and values.
+• Vigils and prayer services are planned to continue across the country in honor of Kirk's legacy.